xs-embedded-llc/l2dbus/README.md

 ---
 ## Introduction

-A gentle high-level introduction to the L2DBUS library can be found <a href="./doc/manual/01-introduction.md">here</a>.
+A gentle high-level introduction to the L2DBUS library can be found [here](./docs/manual/01-introduction.md).

 ## Dependencies